Will I need a ticket for Bishop Auckland Food Festival?

 You don’t need a ticket to visit the festival.

-Tickets can be purchased on the festival website at www.bishopaucklandfoodfestival.co.uk
+Tickets can be purchased when they go on sale on the festival website at www.bishopaucklandfoodfestival.co.uk

 Are dogs allowed?

 Dogs are welcome at Bishop Auckland Food Festival but please be aware that there is a large number of people expected to attend the festival.
 We would recommend that dogs are kept are on a lead.
 Please clean up after your dog.

 I have mobility issues.
 Is special parking provided?

 All the Park & Ride buses have accessible facilities and disabled bus pass holders can travel for free.